What is the best way to reduce my baby’s risk for SIDS, suffocation and other sleep related infant death?

 What should all child care providers and parents know about safe sleep regulations for licensed care?

-Following safe sleep recommendations in licensed child care is mandated practice.
+Following safe sleep recommendations in licensed child care is a mandated practice.
 For detailed information on child care safe sleep legislation and regulation please visit the Minnesota child care legislation page.

 How do I incorporate tummy time?